yashida1207/yashida1207.github.io/index.md

 ### Outreach

-1. Kamioka Tour for High School Students, *Giving a guide on Kamioka Observatory to high school students*, Aug, 2019
+1. Kamioka Tour for High School Students, *Giving a guide in the Super-Kamiokande experimental site to high school students*, Aug, 2019

 1. Kyoto University Academic Day 2018, *Giving a presentation on experimental researches of particle physics for people outside the area*, Sep, 2018